florianstijven/TCT/README.md

     ##  Type of Score Test: custom
     ##  Weights: 0 0 1 0
     ##
-    ## Test for proportional slowing factor:
+    ## Test for proportional slowing factor (at the selected time points):
     ##  Df  Chisq p.value
-    ## 1  3 4.1219  0.2486
+    ##   3 3.4289  0.3301

 The output shown above indicates that the optimal weights put all weight on the third measurement occasion.
 Alternatively, one could set `inference = "omnibus"`.
 The corresponding estimator is still score-based, but uses a different weighting strategy.
-The p-value for this estimator is consistent with the results from “classical” hypothesis tests for $H_0: \alpha_j = \beta_j \; \forall \; j$ where
+The p-value for this estimator is consistent with the results from “classical” hypothesis tests for $H_0: \alpha_j = \beta_j \;
-$\alpha_j$ and $\beta_j$ are the mean outcomes at $t_j$ in the control and treatment group, respectively.
+\forall \; j$ where $\alpha_j$ and $\beta_j$ are the mean outcomes at
+$t_j$ in the control and treatment group, respectively.
 This estimator is an attractive complement to the classical hypothesis tests as the corresponding confidence interval provides a very easy to interpret quantification of the treatment effect.
 The analysis is repeated below with this alternative estimator.
 Note that the standard error is `NA` because a corresponding estimator has not yet been implemented.

 ``` r
 TCT_common_fit = TCT_meta_common(TCT_fit,